typelevel/cats-effect/docs/tutorial.md

 However in most situations it is not advisable to handle fibers manually as they are not trivial to work with.
-For example, if there is an error in a fiber the `join` call to that fiber will _not_ hint it, it will just 'swallow' the error.
+For example, if there is an error in a fiber the `join` call to that fiber will _not_ raise it, it will return normally and you must explicitly check the `Outcome` instance returned by the `.join` call to see if it errored.
 Also, the other fibers will keep running unaware of what happened.
 Cats Effect provides additional `joinWith` or `joinWithNever` methods to make sure at least that the error is raised with the usual `MonadError` semantics (e.g., short-circuiting).
 Unfortunately this is a complex task, as when we handle the error from a fiber